ed-iwsd/ed-iwsd.github.io/cfp.md

 <!-- and for **the camera ready submission**, which has the correct notice at the first page of your paper.
 Please use the option `\usepackage[final]{xx}` in your main text file.
 Please **upload your camera ready version via making a revision at OpenReview**.  -->

-We welcome contributions on a broad range of Generative AI topics, including (but not limited to):
+We welcome contributions on a broad range of Synthetic Data topics, including (but not limited to):

-- Probabilistic Logic and Deep Learning
-- Synthetic Data for Privacy-Preserving AI
+- Synthetic data methods for model training and evaluation
-- Multi-Modal Generative AI for Synthetic Data
+- Assessment of risks and limitations of synthetic data
+- Evaluation of synthetic data quality
+- Leveraging synthetic data to address privacy, fairness, and safety concerns
-- Real-World Applications of Synthetic Data in Finance and Healthcare
+- Real-World applications of synthetic data (e.g., in finance, education or healthcare)

-Posters will need to be A1 size, portrait (not landscape) and must be submitted in PDF format.
+Posters will need to be A1 size 23.4"w x 33.1"h (W 59.4 x H 89.1 cm) size, portrait (not landscape) and must be submitted in PDF format.
+Outstanding posters will be invited for a talk.
 <!-- ~~8~~ 9 pages (excluding references and supplementary materials).  -->
 <!--**6 presented by oral talks.** -->
 <!--**We will select xx papers for short spotlight presentations and 2 papers for the outstanding paper.**-->